-Traffic enforcement should be directed at reducing violations through preventive patrol and active enforcement of identified motor vehicle code violations.
-Officers are expected to enforce traffic-related laws in a uniform and consistent manner.
+It is the policy of this Department to enforce traffic laws involving drivers, pedestrians and bicyclists through guided enforcement.
+Traffic enforcement activities should be directed at reducing violations through preventive patrol and active enforcement of identified hazardous violations.
+Officers are expected to enforce all traffic related laws in a uniform and consistent manner.
+Enforcement will comply with Motor Vehicle Code (MVC), Uniform Traffic Code (UTC) and applicable State laws and Township ordinances.

-Officers shall not stop or detain an operator or occupant of a motor vehicle based upon their race, ethnicity, national origin, religion, sex, sexual orientation, gender identity, or expression, socio-economic status, age, cultural group, or disability nor engage in any other bias-based policing practices.
-Biased based policing is the selection of individuals based on a common trait of a group, including race, ethnicity, gender, sexual orientation, gender identity or expression, religion, economic status, age, cultural group, or any other identifiable group.
+Officers shall not stop drivers based solely upon their race or ethnicity nor engage in bias based policing practices.
+Biased based policing is the selection of individuals based solely on a common trait of a group, including: race, ethnicity, gender, sexual orientation, religion, economic status, age, cultural group or any other identifiable group.